 Cross-Price Demand Elasticity

-The cross-price elasticity of demand measures the change of one good by the percentage change in the price of another good, usually a close substitute.
+The cross-price elasticity of demand measures the change of 1 good by the % change in the price of another good, usually a close substitute.
 Here, the sign of the elasticity is more important, since it can be either positive or negative.
 When comparing close substitutes, the cross price elasticity of demand is generally positive, so if the price of bananas increases, the demand for other fruits will increase.
 If the compared products are complements, in which one is used with the other, then an increase in the price of one will decrease the quantity demanded of the other.
-So if the price of tennis rackets increases, then the demand for tennis balls will decline.
+So if the price of tennis rackets increases, then the demand for both tennis rackets and tennis balls will decline.

 Elasticity of Other Demand Determinants

 Although prices are the most important demand determinant, other determinants can affect the demand for a product, such as changes in consumers' preferences.
 One important demand determinant is income.
 The demand for normal goods increases with income.
 Although most goods are considered normal goods, some products are considered inferior products, where the demand for those products decreases as income increases.
 In other words, richer people buy better stuff.
 Income elasticity is generally measured with regard to normal goods, where the percentage change in demand quantity is divided by the percentage change in income.

 Income Change Percentage

 How Total Revenue Is Changed by the Price Elasticity of Demand